Can You Sue After a Taxi Accident in Massachusetts?

-You have a lot of options when choosing transportation in the Boston metropolitan area.
-In addition to an extensive bus and subway system, taxis are still the go-to for quick, inter-city transportation.
+In addition to extensive bus and subway systems, taxis are still the go-to for quick, inter-city transportation.
 People may choose a mode of transportation or even a specific taxi company after weighing price, convenience, availability, and safety.
-Most potential passengers fail to consider the liability they may be exposing themselves to, should their taxi driver get into an accident that causes injury to the driver’s passengers.
+Still, if you are injured in a taxi accident, you should know the legal options at your disposal for recovery.

 One benefit of taxis from a liability perspective is that they are required by law to carry bodily injury insurance coverage to protect those who may be injured due to the negligence of taxi drivers.
 However, unlike most cities, Boston has, by comparison, a very low requirement: $20,000/$40,000 in coverage.
 For those of you that have always wondered what these two numbers mean, the first number ($20,000) represents that there is $20,000 of bodily injury coverage per person in an accident, and the second ($40,000) represents the bodily injury coverage for all individuals in the accidents.
 Compare this with New York and Los Angeles that require limits of $100,000/$300,000 and Dallas which requires upwards of $500,000.
 Boston also carries low requirements for property damage and personal injury protection.